A strategy for culturally important First Nations media collections

-With sector organisations holding fast deteriorating archives of culturally rich and historically valuable video content in old formats, IRCA is leading the development of a National Archiving Strategy in preparation for digitisation; and seeking funding partners for this important national work.
+With sector organisations holding archives of culturally rich and historically valuable video content in old formats, IRCA is leading a National Archiving Strategy for digitisation; and seeking funding partners for this important national work.

-- Promote principles of cultural management and operation of remote archives
+- Promotion of principles of cultural management and operation of remote archives

-- Develop baseline data (quantitative and qualitative) of remote archives as at 2014 and identify archives at risk of damage or loss or closure
+- Development of baseline data (quantitative and qualitative) of remote archives as at 2014 and identify archives at risk of damage or loss or closure

-- Lobby for funding of archives, including strategic funding for archives at risk.
+- Lobbying for funding of archives, including strategic funding for archives at risk.

-- Develop a training strategy for remote archive staff, volunteers and cultural advisors
+- Development of a training strategy for remote archive staff, volunteers and cultural advisors

-- Make handbooks/resources on key archive operations available to the sector
+- Development of handbooks/resources on key archive operations available to the sector

-- Investigate and support opportunities for sharing of resources between remote archives
+- Investigation and support for opportunities for sharing of resources between remote archives

-- Facilitate and support relationship development and partnerships development between the remote archive sector and major Indigenous collecting agencies and researchers
+- Facilitation and support for relationship development and partnerships development between the remote archive sector and major Indigenous collecting agencies and researchers

-- Promote and celebrate the significance of remote archives
+- Promotion and celebration of the significance of remote archives

-- Develop a remote archive 'manifesto' with regard to cultural rights, governance, protocols, principles and practices
+- Development of a First Nations archive 'manifesto' with regard to cultural rights, governance, protocols, principles and practices